Temozolomide With or Without Capecitabine in Treating Patients With Advanced Pancreatic Neuroendocrine Tumors

 - To bank radiology images for evaluation of quality, reproducibility, and compliance with computed tomography (CT) methodology.

 OUTLINE: Patients are randomized to 1 of 2 treatment arms.

 ARM A: Patients receive temozolomide orally (PO) once daily (QD) on days 1-5.
 Treatment repeats every 28 days for up to 13 courses in the absence of disease progression or unacceptable toxicity.

 ARM B: Patients receive capecitabine PO twice daily (BID) on days 1-14 and temozolomide PO QD on days 10-14.
 Treatment repeats every 28 days for up to 13 courses in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up every 3 months for 2 years, and then every 6 months for 3 years.

-- Patient must have histologically or pathologically confirmed locally unresectable or metastatic low or intermediate grade pancreatic neuroendocrine tumor, excluding small cell carcinoma
+- Patient must have histologically or pathologically confirmed locally unresectable or metastatic low or intermediate grade pancreatic neuroendocrine tumor

 - Concurrent somatostatin analogues are allowed provided that patients

-- Have been on stable doses for 8 weeks and
+- Have been on a stable dose for 8 weeks and

 - Have documented disease progression on that dose